journalism · tech · religion · design

 My favorite posture is ethnographer, tracing the evolutions of ideas and rituals through time and place.

-As a systems design thinker, I also co-founded Trestles, a service design consultancy for creative economies in DC and Raleigh/Durham, and co-launched Homestage, a DIY house show network in DC.
+Previously, I co-founded Trestles, a service design consultancy for creative economies in DC and Raleigh/Durham, and co-launched Homestage, a DIY house show network in DC.

 In 2014, I spoke on collaborative solutions and "Do It Together" design models at SXSW in Austin, Texas.